 MoneyGram accounts for the XRP received as an indefinite-lived intangible asset, which is measured based on the fair market value of the XRP.
-Any future liquidation of such indefinite-lived intangible assets will result in capital gains or losses and will be recorded in "Occupancy, equipment and supplies" in the Consolidated Statement of Operations.
-See Note 8 - Goodwill and Intangible Assets for more information on MoneyGram's indefinite-lived intangible assets.
+Any future liquidation of such indefinite-lived intangible assets will result in capital gains or losses and will be recorded within "Occupancy, equipment and supplies" in the Consolidated Statement of Operations.
+See Note 9 - Goodwill and Intangible Assets for more information on the Company's indefinite-lived intangible assets.

-MoneyGram will recognize the XRP fees received from Ripple as vendor consideration, which will be presented as an offset to costs incurred to the vendor in "Transaction and operations support" in the Consolidated Statements of Operations.
-All activity related to the Ripple commercial agreement, including purchases and sales of XRP and consideration received in XRP, will be presented as part of operating activities in the Consolidated Statement of Cash Flows.
+MoneyGram recognizes the XRP fees received from Ripple as vendor consideration, which is presented as an offset to costs incurred to the vendor within "Transaction and operations support" in the Consolidated Statements of Operations.
+All activity related to the Ripple commercial agreement, including purchases and sales of XRP and consideration received in XRP, is presented as part of operating activities in the Consolidated Statement of Cash Flows.
 Per the terms of the commercial agreement, MoneyGram does not pay fees to Ripple for its usage of the ODL platform and there are no claw back or refund provisions.